Timm877/BCI_upper_limb_MI/README.md

 # Low-cost BCI for upper-limb motor imagery detection
-In this project, a pipeline will be developed to accurately detect motor imagery of the upper limbs during various mental tasks.

 ## Description
-Brain-machine interfaces can be very useful for physically-impaired users.
+Brain-machine interfaces (BMIs) can be very useful for physically-impaired users.
-Upper limb motor imagery BMIs can be used to control movements of a robotic arm.
+Upper-limb motor imagery BMIs can be used to, for example, control movements of a robotic arm.
-In this project, open loop and closed loop experiments for controlling a dot on the screen are done.
+In this project, open loop (data collection) as well as closed loop (real-time) experiments were done using a low-cost EEG device.
-Later, the goal is to implement the pipilines for control of a robotic arm.
+In the end, user could play a game of Space Invaders in real-time using upper-limb motor imagery.

 ## Installation instructions
 ```
-#Create a virtual environment:
+# Create a virtual environment:
 conda create --name BCI --python=3.9
 conda activate BCI
-# install src to run scripts in src folder:
+# Install src to run scripts in src folder:
 pip install -e .
-# install required packages:
+# Install required packages:
-pip install -r requirements.txt --user
+pip install -r requirements.txt
-# (as the amount of packages is extensive, one could also just use trial and error by trying to run a script to see which packages are required)

-# for running experiments with psychopy with data collection using pylsl:
+# For running experiments with psychopy with data collection using pylsl:
 conda install -c conda-forge psychopy
 pip install pylsl
 ```